Constructor

 |---|---|---|---|

-ns | string | Namespace. | |
+ns | string | Namespace | |

-text | string | Text to translate. | |
+text | string | Text to translate | |

-params | any | <repeatable> | Arguments. |
+params | * | <repeatable> | Parameters to interpolate into the translation text |

 - Source